Susan Brand talks with Colin Vaines

 Colin Vaines is a feature film producer.
 He started his career as a journalist and then editor at Screen International.
 He later moved into script development and on to producing.
-He has worked for David Puttnam, the Weinsteins and Graham King amongst others.
+He has worked with numerous companies on both sides of the Atlantic.

 Screenwriting and editing are close relatives and Colin’s experience in both script development and storytelling in the edit mean he has a deep understanding of film story.
 Here we discuss his experience of helping to solve film story problems where others failed.
 He talks about three films he produced and executive produced, ‘Gangs of New York’, ‘The Young Victoria’ and ‘Coriolanus’.